QWALSIUS - SHAUN PETERSON

 September 2004 Puyallup Tribal Health Authority, Tacoma, WA.

-Three aluminum wall hangings water jet and laser cut were commissioned to enhance the newly renovated administration facilities.
+Three aluminum water jet and laser cut animal images were commissioned to enhance the newly renovated administration facilities.
 Once cut the works were powder coated to coordinate with the color scheme of the new building interior.
 Existing print works as well as original paintings were a part of the purchase for the job.
 “Killer Whale” powder coated aluminum 46”h x 98”w x 3/16” d.
 “Arched Salmon” powder coated aluminum 48”h x 96”w x 3/16”d.
 “Salmon and Egg” powder coated aluminum 72”h x 72”w x 3/16”d.

 September 2002 Portland Avenue Business District, Tacoma, WA.